WordPress/classic-editor/readme.txt

 By default, this plugin hides all functionality available in the new block editor ("Gutenberg").

 == Changelog ==

+= 1.6.1 =
+* Fixed a warning on the block editor based widgets screen.
+* Fixed use of a deprecated filter.

 = 1.6 =
 * Updated for WordPress 5.5.